Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 In another case shown in Fig.~\ref{fig:2}(b), we consider the same system of two delay coupled oscillators.
-However, here we vary only the normalized heater power of oscillator B ($\overline{W}_B$) while the normalized heater power of oscillator A ($\overline{W}_A$) is fixed at a low value ($\overline{W}_A=-0.19$) so that it is in steady state prior to coupling.
-We observe that the shift in the Hopf point of oscillator B is greater as compared to the case when the normalized heater powers of both the oscillators are equally varied [Fig.~\ref{fig:2}(a)].
-We further notice that when oscillator B exhibits LCOs, it induces small amplitude periodic oscillations in oscillator A, even though oscillator A is always in steady state prior to coupling.
-This behavior of coupling-induced periodic oscillations in oscillator A is illustrated in Fig.~\ref{fig:2}(c), where we show the temporal variation of acoustic pressure oscillations in the system for $\overline{W}_B=0.93$ and $\overline{W}_A=-0.19$.
-Since both the oscillators have similar natural frequencies, on coupling [at $t=100$ in Fig.~\ref{fig:2}(c)], oscillator B drives oscillator A close to its resonant frequency.
-As a result, we observe induced periodic oscillations of low amplitude in oscillator A, which can also be seen from the bifurcation plot in Fig.~\ref{fig:2}(b).
-On removing the coupling [at $t=200$ in Fig.~\ref{fig:2}(c)], the oscillations in oscillator A die down, while those in oscillator B regain their original amplitude observed in the uncoupled state.
-This further shows that in a system of two delay coupled Rijke tubes, when one Rijke tube oscillator is in LCO state, another oscillator can never be in steady state due to coupling-induced low amplitude periodic oscillations.
+However, here we vary only the normalized heater power of oscillator A ($\overline{W}^A$) while the normalized heater power of oscillator B ($\overline{W}^B$) is fixed at a low value ($\overline{W}^B=-0.21$) so that it is in steady state prior to coupling.
+We observe that the shift in the Hopf point of oscillator A is greater ($\overline{W}^A = 0.42$) as compared to the case when the normalized heater powers of both the oscillators are equally varied [Hopf point is at $\overline{W}=0.22$ in Fig.~\ref{fig:2}(a)].
+We further notice that when oscillator A exhibits LCOs, it induces small amplitude periodic oscillations in oscillator B, even though oscillator B is always in steady state prior to coupling.
+Figure \ref{fig:2}(c) illustrates these coupling-induced periodic oscillations in oscillator B for $\overline{W}^A=0.59$ and $\overline{W}^B=-0.21$.
+Since both the oscillators have similar natural frequencies, on coupling [at $t=150$ in Fig.~\ref{fig:2}(c)], oscillator A drives oscillator B close to its resonant frequency.
+As a result, we observe induced periodic oscillations of low amplitude in oscillator B, which can also be seen from the bifurcation plot in Fig.~\ref{fig:2}(b).
+On removing the coupling [at $t=350$ in Fig.~\ref{fig:2}(c)], the oscillations in oscillator B die down, while those in oscillator A regain their original amplitude observed in the uncoupled state.
+This further shows that in a system of two delay coupled Rijke tubes, when one Rijke tube oscillator is in the state of limit cycle oscillations, another oscillator can never be in steady state due to coupling-induced low amplitude periodic oscillations.
+Note that Figs.~\ref{fig:2}(a) and (b) illustrate only the effect of increasing the heater power on the Rijke tubes in the forward path (the reverse path is not shown) for clarity.